25 Thanksgiving Cooking Tips Straight from Grandma

 “I send Thanksgiving guests home with meals of leftovers in disposable tins.
 They can pop them right into the oven from the fridge, and no one has to return containers,” says Kathleen Phelps of Minneapolis, Minnesota.
-These are the best ways to use up leftover turkey.

 Do Double Oven Duty

 Here’s a no-fuss way to cook winter squash.
 Carol Battle of Heathsville, Virginia, says, “Wash the outside, and without cutting, pop into a hot oven.
 Set the temperature for whatever you’re cooking for the rest of the meal.
 Cook until squash is fork tender.
 When you remove the squash, cut it open and scoop out the seeds.
 It’s never watery and retains all the nutritional value.”
 You’ll love these baked squash recipes.

 Skip Soggy Bottoms